w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ### Modify your Delegations

-The "Delegate" on [Governance > Referenda](https://polkadot.js.org/apps/#/referenda) is only for delegate votes.
+The "Delegate" on [Governance > Referenda](https://polkadot.js.org/apps/#/referenda) is only for delegating votes.
 You cannot undelegate or modify your delegations.
 If you wish to update the delegated account, the conviction, and the number of votes you will need to go to [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics), [undelegate](#undelegate-votes) the track and [delegate](#delegate-votes) again with updated information.